hilch/PLC-data-trace/README.md

 # USB Stick

-Use https://github.com/hilch/FindUsbStickOnBAndRPlc to store data to an external USB device
+Optionally use https://github.com/hilch/FindUsbStickOnBAndRPlc to store data to an external USB device

 # Visualize data
 use Microsoft Excel or www.datplot.com to visualize data.